 Colleges and universities need the tools to recruit and retain the most talented professors, faculty and executive team, regardless of their country of origin.
 Non-profit college and universities can sponsor professionals on the H-1B visa outside of the competitive lottery.
 Other immigration options exist depending on the experience, expertise and country of origin of the foreign national.
-For a comprehensive overview of visas, green card options and the PERM process, download our complimentary 25-page Higher Education Employer’s Guide.
+If you would like to hire international faculty or staff and don’t know where to start, we offer complimentary consultations – request yours today.

 The H-1B visa is th e cornerstone of higher education immigration.
 Non-profit colleges, universities and research facilities are not beholden to the annual H-1B “cap” and its restrictive timeline and lottery.
 The H-1B visa can apply to any position considered a “specialty occupation” and requiring at least a bachelor’s degree (or its foreign equivalent) – including professors, administrators, researchers and scholars.

 J-1 Exchange Visa

 J visas may be used for work-authorized categories including professors and research scholars.
 The J-1 visa is intended to be used for cultural exchange and enrichment – therefore this visa is not a good option for a professor or researcher who would like to work long-term at the university.
 The J-1 visa can not be used for a candidate on a tenure track, or who has completed a professor program in the 24 months preceding the start date of employment.

 O-1 Extraordinary Ability Employment Visas

 The O Visa for extraordinary ability is intended only for the top few in the field of expertise in the world.
 The candidate must have a major award or prize (Nobel, Fields, etc.); OR documentation 3 of 8 categories specified in the Regulations; OR other “comparable evidence”.
 The job does not need to require extraordinary ability.
 The initial O-1 period is 3 years, annual extensions indefinitely thereafter in one-year increments.
 While difficult to obtain, the O-1 visa can be worth applying for if other options are not viable, as its qualifying categories can be broadly interpreted.

 Treaty Country Visas – TN and E-3